nunofachada/simoututils/README.md

      [stats_gather] function) of the implementations
      to be compared.

-The following command uses data from example 2 and outputs a table of _p_-values returned by the non-parametric, multi-sample Kruskal-Wallis test for individual focal measures:
+The following command uses data from a [previous example](cmp_fms_multmodimpls) and outputs a table of _p_-values returned by the non-parametric, multi-sample Kruskal-Wallis test for individual focal measures:

 ```matlab
 s800v2 = {sjst800v2, sjeq800v2, sjex800v2, sjer800v2, sjod800v2};